ivm25/Answering-Business-questions-using-SQL/README.md

 The ERD of the Chinook database can be referenced here:
 ![ERD_chinook](https://user-images.githubusercontent.com/44321100/171297555-cb119a2a-a0d6-4e8b-85bb-34f7943ff84a.png)

+- Charts: All charts are created in Power BI and are available for reference in the .pbix file, attached in the repository.
 Business problems:
 ***
-- Note: All charts are ontructed in Power BI and are available for reference in the .pbix file.
 - *Business Problem 1*: Helping the Business team at Chinook to understand which Genres sell the most, in order to help the new deal with a record label.
 Focus Territory: USA

 ![image](https://user-images.githubusercontent.com/44321100/169695976-04d99ac0-e4ae-442f-a418-7363f62c8f2c.png)